bjornedstrom/python-signify/README.md

 [![Build Status](https://travis-ci.org/bjornedstrom/python-signify.png?branch=master)](https://travis-ci.org/bjornedstrom/python-signify)

-[Signify](http://www.tedunangst.com/flak/post/signify) was originally written for OpenBSD to sign files and packages, as a light-weight replacement for using PGP. python-signify contains some code for working with signify keys/signatures from Python.
-The module allow you to sign, verify and generate keypairs.
+[Signify](http://www.tedunangst.com/flak/post/signify) was originally written for OpenBSD to sign files and packages, as a light-weight replacement for using PGP. python-signify is a module for working with Signify keys/signatures from Python.
+The module allow you to sign/verify messages and work with Signify keypairs.

-Specifically this project contains two modules that you can use depending on preference: the first one re-implements Signify functionality directly.
-The second one uses the `subprocess` module and depends on the `signify` binary.
+Specifically this project contains two modules that you can use depending on requirements: the first one re-implements Signify functionality directly, and is the recommended use of python-signify.
+The second one uses the `subprocess` module and use the `signify` binary.

 There is also a driver program using the library: `signi.py`, which is similar to the normal signify program in behavior.

-## Module 1: "Pure" Python version (RECOMMENDED)
+## Installation

+python-signify is tested on a few versions of Python 2 and 3.

-The `signify.pure` module has a Python implementation of some parts of `signify`, without requiring the signify binary or the subprocess module.
-This code requires the Python bcrypt and ed25519 modules.
+The `signify.pure` module has a Python implementation of some parts of Signify, without requiring the `signify` binary:

-### Dependencies

 - [python-ed25519](https://github.com/warner/python-ed25519]) (`pip install ed25519`)
 - [py-bcrypt](py-bcrypt) (`pip install py-bcrypt`)

+If you use the `subprocess` based module, then there are no dependencies other than that `signify` is installed  on the system and reachable on PATH.

+## Usage

+Signify keys and signatures are `b'python bytestrings'` that start with the string `b'untrusted comment:'`.
+From this representation, you can create a `PublicKey`, `SecretKey` and `Signature` object using the `.from_bytes()` method, as shown in the example below (the opposite direction is called `.to_bytes()`):

-### API Example
+### API Example (tl;dr)

 ```python
 import signify.pure as signify